yuxuibbs/SI364-HW3/README.md

 There are a number of tasks to complete, mainly in the `SI364W18_HW3.py` file, in order to replicate **[this application](http://sample364hw3.herokuapp.com/)** locally.

-Each of the things you need to do is marked with a comment including **`TODO 364`**.

-For some, there are also hints.
+Each of the things you need to do is marked and described inside the `SI364W18_HW3.py` file, with a comment including **`TODO 364`**.
+For some, there are also hints provided.

 **NOTE:** If you don't already have your text editor set to *wrap* lines, you should change it so that it does -- that will make it MUCH easier to read the instructions.
 You can do that in the menu *View > Toggle Soft Wrap* in Atom and similar in Sublime Text.